hydroffice/hyo2_soundspeed/docs/user_manual_how_to_use_1_operator_mode.rst

     :alt: data storage
     :figclass: align-center

+    The *Database* tab provides access to the collected profiles and related tools.

 For instance, it is possible to export the profile metadata in several geographic formats: csv, kml, shapefile (e.g., :numref:`kml_export_fig`), and to create maps (:numref:`map_creation_fig`) and plots (:numref:`daily_plot_fig` and :numref:`aggregate_plot_fig`).